Sv443/Userscript.ts/README.md

 <h1><img alt="icon" src="./assets/icon.png"><br>Userscript.ts</h1>

-Typescript ESM template for making [userscripts](https://en.wikipedia.org/wiki/Userscript) that supports importing and parsing HTML, CSS, Markdown and misc. files directly in code, packing it all up with webpack and applying custom injections for the userscript header and more.
+Extensive Typescript ESNext template and boilerplate for [userscripts](https://en.wikipedia.org/wiki/Userscript).
+Supports importing and parsing HTML and Markdown files directly in code, packing it all up with rollup and applying custom injections for the userscript header and more.
 It also offers ESLint to lint and auto-fix the code and GitHub Actions with ESLint to lint the code in pull requests and CodeQL to check it for vulnerabilities on every push.
+Intended to be used in conjunction with a Git repo as a resource CDN and build versioning system for the userscript.

 Like this template?
 Please consider [supporting the development ❤️](https://github.com/sponsors/Sv443)